gangjeuk/X-raid/README.md

 **Note**
 When reconstructing deleted volumes, the order of the image file names must match the actual order of the disks (first disk comes first in the file names).
-Size of vdisk in example is set to be the farthest distance between the candidates.
+The virtual disk size in the example is set to the largest difference between the start offset candidates.

 # Requirements
 --------------
-No package dependency needed for reassembling disk images.
+No additional packages are required for reconstructing disk images.

-However, for checking live systems, you'll need:

-However, for Live system checking, we need to solve two problems for this project.
+However, for live system checking, two dependencies need to be installed

 1. pywin32: Used to read storage size accurately.
 Install it with python -m pip install pywin32.
 2. CrystalDiskInfo: Provides detailed information about drivers and storage.
-It will be included in the release
+This tool will be included in the release.

 **Install**
 ```